converged-computing/flux-usernetes/aws/README.md

 - install-flux.sh
 - install-usernetes.sh
 - install-singularity.sh
 - install-lammps.sh

+The scripts have been modified for ARM, since AMD64 doesn't really work with the limited network options (we need the HPC instances).
 And this generated:

+- flux-ubuntu-usernetes-lammps-singularity-arm-efa: `ami-088dc4371888c26cb` the same but with those things!
 - flux-ubuntu-usernetes: `ami-023a3bf52034d3faa` has flux, usernetes, lammps, and singularity

+Nothing really works on AWS without EFA so probably we will use the first (top).

 ### Deploy with Terraform

-Once you have images, choose a directory under [examples](examples) to deploy from:
+Once you have images, we deploy!

 ```bash
 $ cd tf